Biomedical-Electronics/masb-pot-s-datablondies/REPORT_EN.md

 </a>

 ## Conclusions
+With the results of the first test we were able to verify the correct operation of the program created to control the microcontroller.
+Also, we have been able to implement the optional functionalities; the command _stop_ and the case for higher values of vertex 2.
+On the other hand, when performing the second test we forgot to uncomment a block of code and at the same time comment on another in the file _cyclic_voltammetry.c_, which had been used previously to perform tests at home.
+For this reason, the cyclic voltammetries are incomplete.

+Regarding the _branching policy_, we have been able to follow the guidelines and in an orderly way build the project based on _feature_ branches and _hotfix_ branches that were tested in _develop_.
+This exercise has helped us to improve our skills using GitHub from the terminal, but also supported by the desktop version of it.

+Finally, this project has allowed us to consolidate concepts of electronics that we have been taught theoretically throughout this semester in different subjects, such as microchips.
+We have been able to assimilate the content of the 8 practices of the microcontrollers course, putting ourselves to the test by having much less guidance.

+We have found it very stimulating to work side by side and accept the challenges of the project!

 ## References
 1. Y. Montes-Cebrián, A. Álvarez-Carulla, J. Colomer-Farrarons, M. Puig-Vidal, and P. L. Miribel-Català, “Self-powered portable electronic reader for point-of-care amperometric measurements,” Sensors (Switzerland), vol. 19, no. 17, p.
 3715, Sep.
 2019, doi: 10.3390/s19173715.